Mystic99K/CSC_project/README.txt

-Sdo not copy anything from this repo
+Do not copy anything from this repo.

-ICSK stay away
+ICSK Students stay away.